 3. Pool is too small for your transaction.

 If you are trying to exchange a large volume of assets in a really small LP, your transaction will likely fail.
-According to DEX’s rules, you may not withdraw more than 30% of a given LP in a single transaction.
+According to DEX’s rules, you may not swap more than 30% of the pool's volume in a single transaction.